Kieran-Mahon/Last-Alert/README.md

 SOFTWARE.

 [Project status]
-This project is still in development and is currently in sprint 2.
+This project is still in development and is moving into sprint 3.